 Size: 1 to 3 feet tall, often wider than it is tall

 Catmint is easy to grow, long-blooming, heat-tolerant, and deer- and pest-resistant.
 After the flowers fade, shear off the spent blooms and about a third of the stalk for a second round.

-Why we love it: Hummingbirds feed from all kinds of catmint but especially love Siberian catmint’s blue blooms (Nepeta sibirica).
+Why we love it: Hummingbirds especially like Siberian catmint’s blue blooms (Nepeta sibirica).
 Just be aware that this variety can be an aggressive grower.

 Agastache species, Zones 4 to 9